ywc668/threatdb/README.md

 ```
 local - needed to start scripts only on Splunk Head Search, but not on Indexers

-- For parse script output you can use macros
+- To parse script output you can use the macros

 ```
 Name: threatDB(1)